 ThirdLove developed a new creative strategy that put more detailed information on their Pins.
-Since One-tap Promoted Pins lead straight to a website rather than a closeup, ThirdLove wanted to ensure that Pinners knew a lot about their brand before they even clicked.
+Since Promoted Pins with one-tap lead straight to a website rather than a closeup, ThirdLove wanted to ensure that Pinners knew a lot about their brand before they even clicked.
 Putting specific brand benefits on the Pins helped drive high-quality leads, because people who clicked on the Pins knew ThirdLove’s proposition and had a higher intent to convert.

 The campaign took full advantage of Pinterest’s targeting options, including interest targeting, keyword targeting and actalike targeting that found people who behave like ThirdLove’s best customers.
 ThirdLove also retargeted people who had already visited their website or interacted with their Pins.
 After a bit of initial testing, they invested more in the campaign.
-“We really just expanded our strategy when we saw that One-tap was working,” said Zischke. “[It] allowed us to quickly test our way into a winning strategy.”
+“We really just expanded our strategy when we saw that one-tap was working,” said Zischke. “[It] allowed us to quickly test our way into a winning strategy.”

 Increasing traffic while decreasing costs

 Promoted Pins with one-tap proved a cost-effective way to acquire new customers, at scale.
 ThirdLove’s cost per acquisition on Pinterest decreased 14%.
 Meanwhile, traffic from Pinterest increased 26% in the first six weeks of the campaign.